Yusuf-Solmaz/Second-Task/README.md

 # Second-Task

--Second task for Java camp (kodlama.io)
+- Second task for Java camp (kodlama.io)

   This is a program of course registration for kodlama.io.
 The user who wants to register for the courses enters the information.
 Then console shows you confirmed registration and course time.